-We utilize the WebP format for images on our blog for better performance and accelerated load times.
-During the publishing process, a quick Google search typically leads me to various generic image conversion tools for format adjustments as needed.
-While some of these tools are effective, I was curious whether I could build an image conversion tool using ToolJet.
-I wanted something to handle image conversion, quality reduction, and file renaming all at once.
+We use the WebP format for images on our blog to boost SEO and speed up load times.
+Usually, a quick Google search leads to various generic tools to handle image conversion, but the idea of building our own tool using ToolJet sounded exciting.
+The goal was simple: handle image conversion, quality reduction, and file renaming all at once.

 If you wish to follow along this guide, sign up for ToolJet’s free cloud account and begin by creating a new application named Image Converter.

-The first step of the development process is to create a basic UI.
+The first step of the development process is to create a basic UI using ToolJet’s visual app-builder.

 • Drag and drop a Container component from the components library on the right; rename it to header and adjust its size as shown in the reference image below.